 A high converting cart is great, but if your transactions fail to process then you're in trouble.
 If you're active online you may have seen horror stories from some carts where transactions have stopped processing in the middle of a big launch.

-I've been using Thrivecart for both my and my wife's business for 9 months now and we've run literally thousands of transactions through it without a single failure or problem.
+I've been using Thrivecart for both my and my wife's business for a couple of years now and we've run literally thousands of transactions through it without a single problem.

 The other thing to look out for in a cart – and this is something they'll very rarely tell you before you sign up – is the way they handle recurring transactions.